apache/cordova-ios/README.md

 ### Device

+Exposes properties of the phone, such as its device ID, model, and OS version number.

 ### Location

+Gain access to the Latitude / Longitude of the device, and depending on the type of device, the course, speed, and altitude.

 ### Accelerometer

+Monitor the accelerometer on the device to detect orientation, shaking and other similar actions.

 ### Contacts

+Query the phone addressbook to read the users contacts.

 ### Orientation

+Read the device layout orientation, e.g. landscape vs portrait.

 ### Camera

+Brings up the camera or photo browser on the phone to allow the user to upload a photo.

 ### Vibrate

+Triggers the vibration alert on the phone, if it is supported.

 ### Sound

+Play sound files (WAV, MP3, etc).

 ### Telephony

+Trigger and activate phone calls.

 XUI
 -------------------------------------------------------------